 Another strength of this unit is that it can be attached to both 1/4 and 1/8-inch lines, giving it a bit more versatility when it comes to the types of appliances and sinks for which it’s suitable.

-One thing to keep in mind about this unit is that it’s 12 inches long and 2.5 inches wide, making it a bit larger than the other filters, as most are around 10 inches in length and 2 inches in width.
+Finally, something to keep in mind; The Woder WD-10k-JG measures 12 inches long and 2.5 inches wide, making it a bit larger than the other inline filters, as most are around 10 inches in length and 2 inches in width.

 How Does an Inline Water Filter Work?